Europe & Eurasia

 Director of Partnerships and Communications

-Research in Context
+Research in Context: Russia-Ukraine War

-Civic Space
+Focus Area: Civic Space

-Policymakers have long been concerned about "eroding civic space" in light of a wave of rising authoritarianism and democratic backsliding.
-Yet, advocates for strengthening civic space rarely had reliable and comparable data to quantify and monitor country vulnerabilities, nor were US policymakers able quantify the best avenues for US assistance.
+Policymakers have long been concerned about the erosion of civic space, in the face of a wave of rising authoritarianism and democratic backsliding.
+Yet, reliable and comparable data to quantify and monitor country vulnerabilities has rarely been available, nor have US policymakers been able to quantify the best avenues for US assistance.
+The challenge is particularly heightened in post-Soviet countries, due to concerns over the Kremlin's attempts to disrupt societies, stoke discord, and counter democratic norms in an attempt to maintain Russia's sphere of influence.

-AidData created 14 indicators to monitor trends in the health of civic space over time from 2015 to 2021 in a comparable way across 17 countries and 7 occupied territories.
+To bridge the gap, AidData has published a new dataset of 14 indicators to monitor trends in the health of civic space from 2015-2021 in a comparable way across Eatern Europe & Eurasia (E&E).
 These indicators asses the domestic environment for citizens to assemble peacefully and to express their views without fear of retribution.
 They also assess the channels by which the Kremlin may exert external influence to skew or constrain civic space.

-In addition to these historical indicators, AidData expanded its in-house Listening to Leaders sampling frame to field two first-of-their-kind surveys of representatives of Civil Society Organizations and their constituents across 16 countries (excluding Ukraine) in 2022.
-The surveys triangulated information on the health of civil society organizations (CSOs) in Eastern Europe and Eurasia by hearing from the perspectives of organization staff and the views of their constituents in a comparable way.
+In addition to these historical indicators, AidData expanded its in-house Listening to Leaders sampling frame to field two first-of-a-kind surveys of representatives of Civil Society Organizations (CSOs) and their constituents across 16 countries (excluding Ukraine) in Eastern Europe and Eurasia in 2022.
+The surveys triangulated information on the health of civil society, by hearing from the perspectives of CSO staff and their constituents in a comparable way.

-Energy Security
+Focus Area: Energy Security

-Media Resilience
+Focus Area: Media Resilience

 We've also researched the presence of Russian state-owned media in these countries, along with the ownership breakdown of top media outlets in these 17 countries with known or suspected Kremlin ties.